-Please see the admissions policy for admission arrangements
+Please see the admissions policy for admission arrangements.

-SECTION 7: SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS
+SECTION 7: SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS as well as their special educational provision and the SEND Code of Practice (2014) is followed.

 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
-Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
+Some pupils with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
 Further details can be found in the Equalities Policy.

-Some may also have special educational needs (SEN) and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed.
+Some may also have special educational needs (SEND) and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs,